fbjornstrup/Crashes-New-York/pages/machinelearning.md

 title: Machine Learning Model
 ---

-As the last section, we will take a look at a Machine Learning model called a Random Forest Classifier.
+In this section, we will take a look at a Machine Learning model called a Random Forest Classifier.
 The purpose of this is to let the model predict whether or not a collision results in an injury or not.
-The model uses the same data set as everything you have seen so far.
+The model uses the same data set with the 10000 observations.

-Below is two different plots.
-The first one shows feature importance of the mot important feature, meaning the model has chosen these features as the most impactful when deciding whether a collision is severe or not.
+Below are two different plots.
+The first one shows feature importance of the most important feature, meaning the model has chosen these features as the most impactful when deciding whether a collision is severe or not.
 So look out for these yourselves!

 <img src="Feature importance_normal.png" width="550" height="450">